goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 <summary markdown="span">Quick Summary</summary>
 <div markdown="1">

-I'll be delighted to guide you through this machine learning research paper as Professor Claude.
-Let me provide a high-level summary to start.

-# WizardLM: Empowering Large Language Models to Follow Complex Instructions

 This paper introduces "Evol-Instruct," a novel method for automatically generating complex instruction data to improve large language models' (LLMs) instruction-following capabilities.
 Rather than relying on expensive and time-consuming human annotation of complex instructions, the authors propose using LLMs themselves to evolve simple instructions into more complex ones through systematic operations.